 “Every day, at least five people need our help finding a matching unrelated stem cell donor and we want to be able to find a match for every person who needs a transplant.
 We particularly need more young men to join the Anthony Nolan stem cell register, as they are most likely to be chosen to donate.
 By signing up, you can give hope to blood cancer patients, like Libbie, in the future.”

-If you’re aged 16–30 and are in general good health click here to join the Anthony Nolan register.
+If you’re aged 16–30 and are in good health, help save lives by joining the Anthony Nolan stem cell register.

-Watch the emotional moment Ethan meets Libbie for the first time here
+Watch the emotional moment Ethan meets Libbie for the first time.